Father James Hopkins

 In 2012, another victim emailed the Diocese of Pittsburgh.
 He stated that Father Hopkins had given him a “medical exam.”
 He told him to bend over while he was naked and then made lewd comments about his behind.
 The victim was a freshman at St. Fidelis Seminary High School.

-Hopkins is still living and is residing in the Atlantic City, New Jersey, area.
-He is 75 years old.
-Hopkins is a sex offender registered with the New Jersey State Police.
+Hopkins is believed to be residing in the Atlantic City, New Jersey, area.
+He is a sex offender registered with the New Jersey State Police.